ppy/osu-wiki/news/2017-09-24-scorewatch-september-week-2.md

 date: 2017-09-24 15:00:00 +0200
 ---

+Scorewatch continues to thrive with more incredible plays from the community!
+Want to know what -GN, Rafis, Cookiezi, _yu68 and ExGon did to deserve a place in this article?
+Read on!

+![](/wiki/shared/news/2017-09-24-scorewatch-september-week-2/banner.jpg)

 [-GN](https://osu.ppy.sh/u/895581) is back in scorewatch with another crazy play, this time on [ESTi - HELIX (Edit ver.)](https://osu.ppy.sh/b/462700), setting an incredible 99.68% FC to take the number 2 spot and 280pp!
 What else can we really say, this guy is on another level.

-![](/wiki/shared/news/2017-09-24-scorewatch-september-week-2/banner.jpg)

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/23tUk3rS4kg" frameborder="0" allowfullscreen></iframe></br>